 - other functions.

 It provides high-performance and highly available gesture recognition services for developers and enterprises.
-It can be used in interactive entertainment, smart home, VR/AR, smart car, smart supermarket, industrial quality inspection and other industries.
+It can be used in interactive entertainment, smart home, VR/AR, smart cars, smart supermarkets, industrial quality inspection, and other industries.

 Through gesture recognition, you can unlock new ways of human-computer interaction, which leads to a richer and more natural experience of human-computer interaction and supports more personalized gestures.

-Wechat introduced gesture recognition such as key interaction and CTA after a user clicks on an ad.
-Wechat gesture recognition for the Chinese Valentine’s Day was developed to create interactive entertainment through:
+WeChat introduced gesture recognition such as key interaction and CTA after a user clicks on an ad.
+Wechat gesture recognition for Chinese Valentine’s Day was developed to create interactive entertainment through:

 - Combining the user’s gestures (such as “to like” 点赞, “to form a hand heart using one’s thumb and forefinger (or by using both hands)” 比心, “wish sb. a Happy New Year” 拜年),